The Truth about Crusting Inside Effluent Bladder Tanks

 It is often claimed that effluent bladders do not get crusting issues, but this is not completely true.
 If not set up or maintained correctly, crusting can occur, and it can become a big issue if not taken care of.

-But the good news is that crusting in an effluent bladder is not the same as in open storage.
+But the good news is that crusting inside effluent bladder tanks is not the same as in open storage.
 Since the bladder is closed, there is no exposure to air and sunlight, so the solids do not dry out and form a hard crust, and no weeds will grow.
 However, crust can still form in an effluent bladder.

 Drone shot of Trevor McCallums Nevada Bladder Tank in South Taranaki NZ